chided

 他因她的粗心大意而责备她。 - Katherine's face set in grim lines.
 She chided him with a severe countenance and a harsh voice.

-他表示,这一转变得益于此前受到的来自一名记者的斥责。这名记者说,丰田汽车大多数高管对于操作一词的理解仅限于在高尔夫球杆上。 - He also chided the United States, our home country.
+他表示,这一转变得益于此前受到的来自一名记者的斥责。这名记者说,丰田汽车大多数高管对于操作一词的理解仅限于在高尔夫球杆上。 - He gently chided the two women.